szabogabor91/gimlet-website/src/gimlet-cli/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 Now that you have successfully deployed your application, you can think about a workflow how you will make this process repeatable.

-You can version the two artifacts in this workflow: the Kubernetes yaml or the `values.yaml` file.
+You can version two artifacts in this workflow: the Kubernetes yaml or the `values.yaml` file.

 We recommend versioning the `values.yaml` file, perhaps in multiple instances, as many environments you have.